nielskrijger/gke-deploy/README.md

 # gke-deploy

-Utility library to easily build and push docker project to Google Container Registry (GCR) and deploy it on Google Container Engine (GKE).
+This is a utility library to easily build and push docker projects to Google Container Registry (GCR) and deploy it on Google Container Engine (GKE).

-This library relies on the following applications to be installed and available in your CLI:
+This library relies on the following applications to be installed on your machine or CI:

+- `node`
+- `npm`
 - `git`
 - `docker`
 - `kubectl`
 - `gcloud`

 How to install and configure these application is out-of-scope for this document.
+It is highly recommended to setup a working Google Container Engine cluster with at least one running deployment before using this tool.

 This tool only updates the deployment image of an existing kubernetes deployment, it will not create one.
-See Google docs how to do this.

-## Setup
+## Installation

 ```
 $ npm install -g gke-deploy
 ```

+## Setup

 In your project, in the same directory as your Dockerfile add a `.gkedeploy` file with the following contents: